Doctors Note Logo

 Why Mitochondrial Misfires Drain Total Physical Power: The Science

-Mitochondria convert nutrients into ATP, the energy currency that keeps muscles, nerves, and organs functioning, so when their activity stalls due to oxidative stress, mtDNA mutations, toxins, nutrient deficiencies, or aging, you experience muscle weakness, brain fog, and sudden stamina collapse.
-There are several factors to consider that can influence your next steps in addressing chronic fatigue and supporting cellular powerhouses.
+Mitochondrial dysfunction is a leading cause of chronic fatigue.
+Mitochondria convert nutrients into ATP—the energy that powers muscles, nerves, and organs.
+When they stall due to oxidative stress, mtDNA mutations, toxins, nutrient deficiencies, or aging, symptoms include muscle weakness, brain fog, and sudden stamina collapse.

 answer background